dolidolih/Iris/README.md

     *   Control your KakaoTalk instance programmatically from other applications or scripts.
 *   **Configuration via JSON:**
     *   Configuration settings (like bot ID, bot name, server port, and web server endpoint) are loaded from a `config.json` file.

-**Work in Progress (WIP):**
+*   **Decryption via HTTP:**
     *   Decrypt all values when sending a database record to a web server (currently only message content is decrypted).
-*   Implement socket-based remote SQL query functionality (currently using HTTP).

 ## Getting Started

 ### Prerequisites

 *   **Android Device:** This application is designed to run on an Android device where KakaoTalk is installed and you have the necessary permissions to access system services and application data.
-*   **Root Access (Potentially):** Accessing KakaoTalk's database and some system services might require root access on your Android device, depending on your Android version and security settings.
+*   **Root Access:** Accessing KakaoTalk's database and some system services might require root access on your Android device, depending on your Android version and security settings.
-*   **Android SDK:** You will need the Android SDK set up to compile and deploy this application.
 *   **`config.json`:**  A `config.json` file needs to be placed in `/data/local/tmp/` on your Android device.
+*   **HTTP Server:** An HTTP server is required to interact with Iris.

 ### Setup